-In our recent blog series, we began with a look at exciting developments in the science of aging, and emerging evidence showing that aging can be favorably affected by certain strategic nutritional supplements, in measurable, scientifically measrurable ways.
+In our recent blog series, we have talked about exciting developments in the science of aging, and emerging evidence showing that aging can be favorably affected by certain strategic and scientifically measured nutritional supplements.

-In our last blog post, we took a closer look at one of the exciting molecules capable of exerting beneficial effects on the aging process in our cells: PQQ.
-As we learned, PQQ gives its benefits by improving the function of our cellular power plants, the mitochondria.
+In our previous blog post, we looked at one of the exciting molecules capable of exerting beneficial effects on the aging process in our cells: PQQ.
+As we learned, PQQ gives its benefits by improving the function of our cellular power plants – the mitochondria.

-In this blog post, we will take a look at another “star molecule,” Coenzyme-Q10 (CoQ10), also known as “Ubiquinone.”
-The subject of numerous peer-reviewed scientific papers, CoQ10 is also intimately related to mitochondrial function., and without CoQ10, our mitochondria would be unable to create the steady supply of Adenosine Triphosphate (ATP) required by our cells.
+In this blog post, we will take a look at another “star molecule,” namely coenzyme Q10 (CoQ10), also known as Ubiquinone.
+As the subject of numerous peer-reviewed scientific papers, CoQ10 is also intimately related to mitochondrial function.
+Without this potent molecule in our mitochondria we would be unable to create the steady supply of Adenosine Triphosphate (ATP) required by our cells.

-But we know that just because something is important to the functioning of our cells, does not necessarily mean taking more of it as a supplement will have any special benefits.
+We know that, only because something is important to the functioning of our cells, does not necessarily mean taking more of it as a supplement will have any special benefits.
 So, how do we know that CoQ10 is something worth taking?